japgolly/scalajs-react/README.md

 State modifications and `setState` callbacks are created via `ReactS`, which is conceptually `WriterT[M, List[Callback], StateT[M, S, A]]` but caters to Scala's hopeless inability to infer types.
 They are applied via `runState` or `runStateS` for vanilla `StateT` monads (ie. without callbacks).
 Callbacks take the form of `IO[Unit]` and are hooked into HTML via `~~>`, e.g. `button(onclick ~~> T.runState(blah), "Click Me!")`.

+Also included are `runStateF` methods which use a `ChangeFilter` typeclass to compare before and after states at the end of a state monad application, and optionally opt-out of a call to `setState` on a component.

 See [ScalazExamples](https://github.com/japgolly/scalajs-react/tree/master/example/src/main/scala/japgolly/scalajs/react/example/ScalazExamples.scala) for a taste.
 Take a look at the [ScalazReact module](https://github.com/japgolly/scalajs-react/tree/master/scalaz-7.1/src/main/scala/japgolly/scalajs/react/ScalazReact.scala) for the source.